chrisdrifte/howtohitchhike/_book/050-packing-your-bag.md

 ### Wet weather gear

 This is absolutely vital.
-People don’t tend to welcome wet hitch-hikers into their vehicles and it can be hard to dry clothing on the road.
+People don’t tend to welcome wet hitchhikers into their vehicles and it can be hard to dry clothing on the road.
 Wet weather gear also helps prevent illness and discomfort on the road.

 ### Bivi bag or Tent